Associate Professor & Coordinator, Clinical Mental Health Counseling

 Dr. Skaggs has more than five years of general and forensic private-practice experience.
 During her tenure as a clinician she developed, and was the clinical supervisor, of the Bannock Domestic Violence Center and a board member for the Idaho Women's Network.

-Dr. Skaggs’ research interests include counselor impairment, issues related to counseling offenders, supervision, multicultural counseling, and the impact & logistics of international study abroad.
+Dr. Skaggs’ research interests include counselor impairment, ethics, issues related to counseling offenders, supervision, multicultural counseling, and the impact & logistics of international study abroad.